Onlookers take video and pictures of a fireworks display.

 Picnics

 It’s the “warm” temperatures that cause problems like food poisoning.
-Who hasn’t walked over to the food table an hour after it was served for one more bite of their favorite picnic food?
+Who hasn’t walked over to the food table for one more bite of their favorite picnic food after it sat there for an hour or two?

 Keep food hot with crock pots, slow cookers, and warmers.
-Plug them into a portable generator and your food stays hot until everyone is ready to go home.
+Plug them into a portable generator or portable power station and your food stays hot until everyone is ready to go home.
 Best of all, those leftovers are still safe to eat when you get home because they stayed hot.
-To cool hot foods quickly, wrap them in aluminum foil and seal in zip-top baggies, or place in covered container and submerge them in your ice tray.
+To cool hot foods quickly, wrap them in aluminum foil and seal in zip-top baggies, or place in a covered container and submerge them in your ice tray.

 Public Events

-Plan where to meet if your family or group is separated.
+Agree on a place to meet after events.
 Especially at night, it’s easy to lose track of other family members or friends.
 Small children should have a specific adult they must stay with, and that adult should keep that child in view all the time.
 Don’t let them go into restrooms or other buildings without their adult.

 Arrive early at festivals, parades, sporting events, and fireworks displays.
 Bring your cooler, camp chairs and blankets.
 Once you’ve established a small space of your own, children can identify that place and return to it if they become separated.
 Older kids will want to join friends their own age.
 Establish times for them to return and check in or meet up to go home.